wormhole-foundation/wormhole-docs/learn/security.md

 - By default, you only trust Wormhole's signing process and the Core Contracts of the chains you're on
 - You can expand your contract and chain dependencies as you see fit

-Core assumptions aside, there are many other factors which impact the real-world security of decentralized platforms.
-Here is more information on additional measures which have been put in place to ensure the security of Wormhole.
+Core assumptions aside, many other factors impact the real-world security of decentralized platforms.
+Here is more information on additional measures that have been put in place to ensure the security of Wormhole.

 ## Guardian Network

 Wormhole is an evolving platform.
-While the Guardian set currently comprises 19 validators, this is mostly a limitation of current blockchain technology.
+While the Guardian set currently comprises 19 validators, this is a limitation of current blockchain technology.

 ### Governance

 Governance is the process through which contract upgrades happen.
-Guardians manually vote on governance proposals which originate inside the Guardian Network and are then submitted to ecosystem contracts.
+Guardians manually vote on governance proposals that originate inside the Guardian Network and are then submitted to ecosystem contracts.

 This means that **governance actions are held to the same security standard** as the rest of the system.
-A 2/3 super-majority of the Guardians are required to pass any Governance action.
+A 2/3 supermajority of the Guardians is required to pass any Governance action.

-Governance messages can target any of the various wormhole modules, including the core contracts as well as all currently deployed token bridge contracts.
+Governance messages can target any of the various wormhole modules, including the core contracts and all currently deployed token bridge contracts.
 When a guardian signs such a message, its signature implies a vote on the action in question.
 Once more than 2/3 of the guardians have signed, the message and governance action are considered valid.

 All governance actions and contract upgrades have been managed via Wormhole's **on-chain governance system**.

-Via governance, the Guardians are able to:
+Via governance, the Guardians can:

 - Change the current Guardian set
 - Expand the Guardian set